 But how do you decide whether a potential reading tutor is up to the task?

 1. What Are Your Reading Tutor Credentials?

 While a reading tutor does not have to be credentialed teacher, they should have good experience tutoring children like yours, in the same age range and with a similar learning style.
-What is their educational background?
-They should have at least a college minor in a related subject area.
 And if your child has special needs, the tutor must be properly trained to deal with them.

 2. Who Will Do the Training?

 If you are dealing with a Tulsa reading tutor company, or online tutoring service, it is important to find out who would actually be tutoring your child.
 Do you have a say in their selection or does the company decide what’s best for you?
 If the tutor were sick or away, who, if anyone, would teach in their place?
 And overall, do you agree with the company’s tutoring philosophy?

 3. How Will You Evaluate My Child’s Needs

 You should find out whether the tutor is using standardized tests, school reports, or other forms of evaluation to reveal your child’s reading abilities and areas they need to fix.

 Besides getting references, you should ask a potential Tulsa reading tutor what evidence they can present showing how they improved the reading ability of other children.
 Did the kids, for example, get better reading scores, higher classroom grades or better homework completion rates?

 5. How Many Kids Are Being Tutored at a Time?